 5. The Acorn Vegetarian Kitchen

-Acorn is a cozy, welcoming and modern bistro in one of Bath’s oldest buildings serving local plant-based food.
-All of their menus are interesting in terms of creating and mixing new flavors together.
-One of our favorites is the sauteed cauliflower heart with cauliflower puree, onion bhajis, potato, cauliflower rice, raisin and lemon.
+Acorn is a cozy, welcoming, and modern bistro in one of Bath’s oldest buildings serving local plant-based but delicious food.
+All of the menus of this vegetarian restaurant are interesting in terms of creating and mixing new flavors together.
+Flavorful vegan options are served here as well.
+One of our favorites is the sauteed cauliflower heart with cauliflower puree, onion bhajis, potato, cauliflower rice, raisin, and lemon.
 Sounds like a lot right?
 Well it is and it’s gorgeous!
+Acorn’s 100% plant-based dishes are certainly welcome surprises to your palate.

 The Acorn Vegetarian Kitchen